-There is also impeccable entertainment, like Billy Idol and Jim Gaffigan coming this year.
+There is also impeccable entertainment and concerts held here throughout the year.
 And you don’t have to stay here to enjoy one of the headliners.

 Another thing that blew me away?
 The FOOD!
 First, the breakfast buffet.
 I have never seen this large a breakfast buffet in all my life.
 I’m not kidding!
 And every bit of it was delicious.

-And the other restaurants offering eats for lunch and dinner…Coast Seafood, Stalla, BR Prime…these were spectacular!
+And the other restaurants offering eats for lunch and dinner…Jia, Stalla, BR Prime…these were spectacular!
 They could each stand on their own, but to have them under one roof was a treat.

 Bringing the kids?
 You can’t take kids on to the gambling floor, but they are always welcome in the restaurants, plus there is an arcade at Beau Rivage for them to enjoy.

 I also toured Hard Rock and thought that my kids would have enjoyed it there, too.
 Even if you don’t stay there, be sure to take them on a tour of the lobby area (and grab a burger for lunch)!